 It includes the MV 285 "formerly known as a Blue Card".
 This provides an insurance reduction to students who qualify license Class D at age 17 upon successfully passing the NY State road test and submitting their MV-285 to DMV.

 There is a limit to the number of students accepted into Fall or Spring Drivers Education classes.
 Students must be at least 16 years old and be in good standing academically and disciplinary within their school district.
 Students must also acquire the NY State learner's Permit (MV-100), two months before the first class of Drivers Education.
-Students who live out of District will be accepted into the program after in-district students, if there are openings.
 Full payment is due at the time of registration.